writethedocs/www/docs/conf/na/2016/news/more-conference-details.md

 Whether it's your [first time][first-time] or if you've [joined us before][old-timer], there's something for everyone in our Welcome Wagon guide.

-We have two Welcome Wagon events this yeear: first, there'll be a quick meet up on Sunday before the Reception to answer any last minute questions you might have, and to get to know Leona and Christy before the conference starts.
+We have two Welcome Wagon events this year: first, there'll be a quick meet up on Sunday before the Reception to answer any last minute questions you might have, and to get to know Leona and Christy before the conference starts.